Amon3141/assembler-nand2tetris/README.md

 # Hack Assembler

-C++ implementation of a Hack assembler.
+C++ implementation of the Hack assembler.
 I wrote this while working through "Building a Modern Computer From First Principles" by Noam Nisan and Shimon Schocken. (https://www.nand2tetris.org/book)
 The book does not give the implementation (except for a few small tips); this code was designed and written by me.